Winter tires are an essential part of

 Tire and Rubber Association of Canada recommends putting them on when the temperature drops below 7 C.

 Why?
 Unlike summer and all-season tires, which lose elasticity at temperatures below 7 C, the rubber compounds of winter tires soften in frigid temperatures, allowing them to stay flexible for better traction.

-In Quebec, it’s mandatory for passenger vehicles to have four winter tires installed from Dec.
-15 to March 15.
+Two provinces mandate the use of winter tires by law.
+In Quebec, it’s mandatory for passenger vehicles to have four winter tires installed from

 You can measure tread depth by checking the built-in indicators inside the grooves; these small raised bars mark the minimum permitted tread depth.
 If the tread is flush with the wear indicators, the tire should be replaced.
 You can also insert a quarter in one of the grooves with the caribou nose facing down; if you can see the tip of its nose, the tire is worn and should be replaced.